The Benefits of Healthy Eating infographic discusses ways to eat better to live longer and enjoy your life.

 Sugars: 90 grams/16.5%

-Note: Reference values are acceptable amount of the previous substances.
+Note: Reference values are acceptable amounts of the previous substances.
 They are not a goal, or an average.

 Reference value per day for an adult 70 grams